BRITE-REU/programming-workshops/source/workshops/06_SQL/Relational_Databases.rst

 --------------
 In the workshop, we'll do the following.
 See the instructions below for guidance in each task.

-1. Create tables for movies, actors, and cast.
+1. `Task 1`_: Create tables for movies, actors, and cast.

-2. Add data to the tables using the files movies.tsv, actors.tsv, cast.tsv.
+2. `Task 2`_: Add data to the tables using the files movies.tsv, actors.tsv, cast.tsv.

-3. Write queries to get answers for the following.
+3. `Task 3`_:  Write queries to get answers for the following.

 	a.
 How many actors are listed in the actor table?  (answer is an integer)